-- SMALL BUSINESS - Kick rocks Wal-Mart.
+- SMALL BUSINESS – Kick rocks Wal-Mart.
 You are not welcome here.
 Small business rules these neighborhoods, and buying local and supporting small business is very encouraged and supported here.
-There are a few organizations you can be a part of right way.
-Once being, HUNI, which is a local small business based organization that holds monthly meetups and does alot within the community.
+There are a few organizations you can be a part of right away.
+Once being, HUNI, which is a local small business-based organization that holds monthly meetups and does a lot within the community.

-- FOODIE PARADISE - Denver has rocked the map becoming a destination foodie city, constantly trying to outdo itself.
-Walk to amazing POKE food at Ohana Kitchen, RAMEN at the famous UNCLE, artisan pizza at Bar-DOUGH, a world class steak at OLD-MAJOR, or an fun filled, entertaining dinner at THERE.
+- FOODIE PARADISE – Denver has rocked the map becoming a destination foodie city, constantly trying to outdo itself.
+Walk to amazing POKE food at Ohana Kitchen, RAMEN at the famous UNCLE, artisan pizza at Bar-DOUGH, a world-class steak at OLD-MAJOR, or a fun-filled, entertaining dinner at THERE.
 Whatever you are craving, I assure you it is here.
-What you should do right away is become a part of Denver Passport, which is a discounted 2 for 1 for various bars and restaurants throughout the city.
-Check it out, you will save hundred.
+What you should do right away is become a part of Denver Passport, which is a discounted 2-for-1 for various bars and restaurants throughout the city.
+Check it out, you will save hundreds.

 If you do decide to move to Colorado, and want to see how much home you can afford, or would like to see exactly what you can qualify for you, you can click here to find out.